Louis Cheek

-Louis Ray Cheek, Jr. (born October 6, 1964) is an American former professional football offensive tackle in the National Football League (NFL) for the Miami Dolphins, Dallas Cowboys, Philadelphia Eagles, and Green Bay Packers.
-He played college football at Texas A&M University and was selected by the Dolphins in the eighth round of the 1988 NFL draft.
+Louis Ray Cheek, Jr. (born October 6, 1964) is an American former professional football player who was an offensive tackle in the National Football League (NFL) for the Miami Dolphins, Dallas Cowboys, Philadelphia Eagles, and Green Bay Packers.
+He played college football for the Texas A&M Aggies and was selected by the Dolphins in the eighth round of the 1988 NFL draft.

 Early life

 Cheek attended Fairfield High School.
 He lettered in football and track.
 He competed in rodeos until his sophomore season.

 He accepted a football scholarship from Texas A&M University.
 He became a four-year starter at left tackle, while helping the team win three Southwest Conference championships (1985-1987).

 Professional career

 Miami Dolphins

 Cheek was selected by the Miami Dolphins in the 8th round (220th overall) of the 1988 NFL draft.
 As a rookie, he appeared in 15 games as a backup left tackle.

 In 1989, he appeared in 13 games with one start at right tackle in place of an injured Jon Giesler.
 In his only start, he faced future pro football hall of famer Bruce Smith and held him sackless.